hsmalley/velvet-chains-ttrpg/src/content/docs/rituals/ritual-luminous-oath.md

 participants: "Two or more captains and their willing crews"
 File-Hash: VCSPPE-RIT-v1.0-20251006
 safeword: fiction
+publish: true
 tags:
   - ritual
   - luminous-oath
 ---

-# 🔮 The Luminous Oath ✨⛓️🔥

-*"Magic is consent shaped into pattern — and sung into propulsion."*
+> *"Magic is consent shaped into pattern — and sung into propulsion."*

 ---